mjpernot/mail-rabbitmq/README.md

   * Name of error queue to handle incorrect email address or missing attachment.
     - err_addr_queue = "ERROR_ADDR_QUEUE_NAME"

-  * List of hosts along with their ports to a multiple node RabbitMQ cluster.
-    - host_list = []

 ```
 cd config